metrasynth/solar-sails/docs/installing.rst

 =====

 1. Visit the `Travis CI build page for Solar Sails`_.
+    Click on the build job that says "Xcode: xcode8".

 2. Scroll to the very bottom of the page.

-3. Find the line that begins with ``download_url: ...``.
+    Find the line that begins with ``download_url: ...``.

-4. Highlight the entire URL starting with ``https://s3.amazonaws.com`` and ending with ``.tar.bz2``.
+3. Highlight the entire URL starting with ``https://s3.amazonaws.com`` and ending with ``.tar.bz2``.

-5. Copy the URL to your clipboard.
+4. Copy the URL to your clipboard.

-6. Paste the URL into your browser location bar and press return.
+5. Paste the URL into your browser location bar and press return.
     The download should begin.

-7. After the download completes, open the downloaded ``Solar Sails.app.tar.bz2`` file to extract the app.
+6. After the download completes, open the downloaded ``Solar Sails.app.tar.bz2`` file to extract the app.

-8. Move the resulting Solar Sails app to your Applications folder.
+7. Move the resulting Solar Sails app to your Applications folder.

-9. Open the app.
+8. Open the app.
     You will likely receive a warning dialog.
     Refer to Apple's `Open an app from an unidentified developer`_ page, and authorize the Solar Sails app.

-10. If the app closes immediately the first time you open it, open it a second time.
+9. If the app closes immediately the first time you open it, open it a second time.
     This is a known issue, but only occurs once each time you install and authorize a new version.

 If the app launches successfully, you'll see a small window containing large "Solar Sails" text.